OpenInternet/saferjourno/content/chapters/chapter-3.en.md

 </div>

 *Trainer note: this exercise is designed for advanced level trainers.
 Set up the tech in advance of the workshop.
 You will need a test computer for this activity.
-Show either FireVault for Mac or BitLocker for Widows PC depending on which computers the participants are most likely to be using.*
+Show either FileVault for Mac or BitLocker/Disk Encryption for Windows PC depending on which computers the participants are most likely to be using.*

 *Best practice for this activity can be found in the section, Training digital security for the first time?, located at the beginning of this chapter.*

 ❶ **Step one**

-* Ask the journalists why they think it is important to encrypt their computer.
+* Ask the journalists why they think it is important to encrypt their drive.
 Find out whether anyone in the room has experience of encrypting their devices and/or what people know about the process of encryption.
-* Explain that there are different ways to encrypt a computer based on whether the user is using Windows, BitLocker, or Mac, FireVault.
+* Explain that there are different ways to encrypt a drive based on whether the user is using Windows (BitLocker works on Pro Editions of Windows, Windows Disk Encryption works on Home editions) or macOS (FileVault is the ideal solution, then).

 ❷ **Step two**

 * Tell the journalists that you are going to give them a practical demonstration of encrypting a computer.
 * Explain that it is good practice to backup the data on devices first before encrypting them.
+Make sure that the backups are also encrypted, and secured by a strong password.
+You can encrypt backups using Bitlocker on Windows Pro, VeraCrypt on Windows Home, and by using encrypted Time Machine backups on macOS.
 * Explain that once the computer is encrypted it will need a password in order to gain access to the content on the device.
 This password is what the journalists use to log into the device so they should ensure that the password follows best practice for password creation as detailed in chapter two.
-* Walk through the importance of creating and storing safely a backup key.
+* Walk through the importance of creating and safely storing a backup key.
 Explain that if someone tries to gain access to the device and is unable to enter, the service will lock down the computer and will ask for the backup key in order to unlock it.
 * Walk the journalist through the step by step process for encrypting the device.

 ❸ **Step three**